mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     mothur > catchall()

-Finally, let\'s get a table containing the [ number of sequences](nseqs), the sample
+Finally, let's get a table containing the [ number of sequences](nseqs), the sample
 [coverage](coverage), the number of [ observed
 OTUs](sobs), and the [invsimpson](invsimpson)